bcmpinc/StardewHack/BiggerBackpack/README.md

 * This mod does not support android / mobile.
 * The 4th inventory row does not show up in the museum.
+* There is only one upgrade.
+If you want more, take a look at [The Return Of Custom Backpack Framework](https://www.nexusmods.com/stardewvalley/mods/21588).

 ## Uninstalling
 To remove the mod, first run `player_setbackpacksize 36` in the SMAPI console and safe your game.